 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.
 And it will depend on your intended family plans, such as getting pregnant.

 There is no special diet for ulcerative colitis.
 But you may be able to manage mild symptoms by not eating foods that seem to upset your intestines.

 Medical treatment may include:

 Medicines.Medicines that reduce redness and swelling (inflammation) in your colon may help to ease your belly cramps.
-More serious cases may need steroids, medicines that fight bacteria (antibiotics), or medicines that affect your infection-fighting system (immune system).
-Steroids are not a good choice for long-term treatment.
+More serious cases may need steroids, medicines that fight bacteria (antibiotics), or medicines that affect your immune system.
+Steroids aren't a good choice for long-term treatment.
 Your healthcare provider will talk with you about medicines for long-term control.
-This may include pills, injections, or both.
+This may include pills, shots (injections), or both.
 In addition, placing a medicine into the rectum (foam, enema, or suppository) can be very helpful in controlling your symptoms.

 There are several types of surgery, including:

 Proctocolectomy with ileostomy.This is the most common surgery.
-It is done when other treatment does not help.
-Your entire colon and your rectum are removed.
+It's done when other treatment doesn't help.
+Your whole colon and your rectum are removed.
 A small opening (stoma) is made in your belly wall.
 The bottom part of your small intestine (the ileum) is attached to the new opening.
 Your stool will come out of this opening.
 It will collect in a drainage bag that will be attached to you.

-If your colon remains inside, you will need a colonoscopy from time to time.
+If your colon remains inside, you'll need a colonoscopy from time to time.
 This is because of your increased risk of colon cancer.

 What are possible complications of ulcerative colitis?

 Ulcerative colitis is a long-term condition.
 It can lead to problems over time, including: